whaynes/STCW23/jekyll/_assessments/OICEW-8-2D.md

 <tr><td>

 {% capture behavior %}
-{% do Inspect, evaluateinspecttest %} and {% do Clean, clean %} pipe and manifold
+{% do evaluateinspecttest, Inspect %} and {% do clean, Clean %} pipe and manifold
 {% endcapture %}
 {{ behavior | markdownify }}